aotimme/gocsv/README.md

 Arguments:

-- `--columns` (optional) A comma-separated list of the columns to filter against.
+- `--columns` (optional, shorthand `-c`) A comma-separated list of the columns to filter against.
 If no columns are specified, then filter checks every column on a row.
 If a row matches on any of the columns, the row is considered a match.
 See [Specifying Columns](#specifying-columns) for more details.
 - `--regex` (optional) Regular expression to use to match against.
 - `--gt` , `--gte`, `--lt`, `--lte` (optional) Compare against a number.
 - `--exclude` (optional) Exclude rows that match.
 Default is to include.